 Discourage Constant Throat Clearing.

 It contributes to throat irritation and hoarseness.
 Instead, encourage your child to sip water when feel the need to clear their throat.

-If your child’s voice is hoarse, raspy, or weak, you may want to consider having him or her work with a voice therapist.
-They can teach techniques to help your child’s vocal health.
+If your child’s voice is hoarse, raspy, or weak, you may want to consider an evaluation to determine whether treatment with a voice therapist could help.
+Voice therapists can teach techniques to help your child’s vocal health.